kevinmoran/kevinmoran.github.io/ArticleSources/dont_write_code_you_arent_running.md

 # Don't write code you aren't running
 ## 20th April 2021

-> **Summary**: I've started trying to avoid writing code paths before I have a concrete test case for them.
-In the past I've had bugs surface that had gone unnoticed for months because of code that had never been executed being hit for the first time long after it was written.
+> **Summary**: This article outlines a programming strategy where I avoid writing code paths before I have a concrete test case for them.
+I've had bugs before where seemingly simple code I wrote without running was slightly incorrect, and these issues can be hard to uncover in months-old code.
 >
-> I used a new approach while writing code to load 3D models from GLTF files; I would only write the code to handle input data I was actually seeing, and `assert()` on any unexpected input.
-This way I avoided handling features of the file format until I had a file to test it with and got a failed assertion telling me exactly what needed to be fixed.
+> My new approach is to only write the code to handle input data I am actually seeing, and `assert()` on any assumptions the code makes.
+This way I avoid writing code paths until I have the input to actually test them with, when I get a failed assertion telling me exactly what needs to be fixed.

 This is a handy coding practice that's emerged for me recently when I wanted to convert GLTF models into my own data format.
 When working on side projects I try to write the minimum code to see some tangible progress and build from there in straightforward steps.
 This way I always know what to work on next, and it minimises the time between minor victories that make the process fun and rewarding.